joelhawksley/identity/components/slides.md

 end
 ```

-^ We'll do that with a test expecting a validation error.
+^ We'll do that with a test that passes in an empty title

+^ S and then expexts a validation error.

 ---